 - Additional sanitation – We added additional cleaning of high contact areas, extra sanitation and hand washing stations, and we are minimizing meeting size/changing to online meetings as much as possible.

-Construction is generally done in a way that can support social distancing and lends itself well to many CDC guidelines, as we always require 100% utilization of gloves, eye protection and other PPE.
-A comprehensive list of measures we have taken to keep our sites safe include:
+Construction is generally done in a way that can support social distancing and lends itself well to CDC guidelines, as we always require 100% utilization of gloves, eye protection and other PPE.
+A list of measures we have taken to keep our sites safe include:

 - Shift work to reduce personnel density on site